WELCOME TO

 Graduated Compression

-Pressure is highest at the ankle and decreases up the leg
+Compression is strongest at the ankle and gradually decreases up the leg for structured support.

 Firm, Supportive Fit

-Snug by design.
-The fit is intentional, a properly fitted compression sock should feel firm but never painful or cutting.
+A properly fitted compression sock should feel firm and supportive without feeling painful or restrictive.

 Frequent Moisture Management

-Performance fabrics wick sweat away from the skin, keeping feet dry and comfortable even during long shifts or travel.
+Performance fabrics help move moisture away from the skin to support dry, comfortable wear during long shifts or travel.

 Reinforced Construction